-Lynn Rodriguez - Partner, Rodriguez Consulting, Inc., WCVC Program Manager
+Lynn Rodriguez - Partner, Rodriguez Consulting, Inc., WCVC Program Manager management.

-Ms. Rodriguez experience includes more than 36 years of water resource management and integrated regional water management, with additional experience in group facilitation, and project management.
 Ms. Rodriguez is also the Project Manager for the Watersheds Coalition of Ventura County (WCVC) Integrated Regional Water Management (IRWM) Program since 2005 and Co-Chair of the IRWM Statewide Roundtable of Regions.
 She will participate in decisions related to the DACIP through continued representation in the Task Force.
 In her role as Program Manager for the WCVC, she will monitor and verify the work performed by the DAC consultants in her region, participate at events to describe IRWM efforts in their IRWM region, and to respond to specific IRWM related questions.
 She will also work with the Grantee to prepare progress reports to share with stakeholders.